ronnief1/ReRead/README.md

 ## Linear probing

-Once you have your fine-tuned model, navigate into ../linear_probing/, set up a new virtual environment there, and then activate it.
+Once you have your RetFined model, navigate into ../linear_probing/, set up a new virtual environment there, and then activate it.
 Then install requirements.txt.

 Then you can run one of the .sh scripts based on which model you have.